Martin Higgins Conceptual Anarchist

 Oy!
 Gevalt ist mir!
 The scriptwriter must have been hitting the Crème de Menthe when that gem tumbled out.
 And I thought Oscar was supposed to be the crappy pensman…

-Earlier in the film, Mimi shook her booty in the ship’s bar and the result was equally as cockamamie – not a dance, per se, but simply a more-than-ample bottom, wagged back and forth the way one might shake a dog biscuit in front of an uninterested mutt.
+Earlier in the film, Mimi shook her booty in the ship’s bar, and the result was equally as cockamamie – not a dance, per se, but simply a more-than-ample bottom, wagged back and forth the way one might shake a dog biscuit in front of an uninterested mutt.
 In this case, the pooch is Bloodhound-eyed Hugh Grant.

 Grant plays Nigel, a dead-dick Brit married to a dry-stick wife, Fiona.
 This pair of East-End empty-nesters are on their way to India – a sexual pilgrimage, if you will - to “get them a Hindoo Mojo Hand.”
 Back Passage-entry notwithstanding, Nigel and Fiona radiate absolutely no chemistry or appeal, so one wonders what the original coupling must have been: a post-Canasta date mercy-bang in the passenger seat of an Austin-Healey 3000?
-Fiona helping Nigel discover he’s not a queer as he believes he is?
+Fiona helping Nigel discover he’s not as queer as he believes he is?
 A Pub bet for a sack of Hog Lumps?

 At the outset of the film, these self-proclaimed bum lays have the unmitigated cheekiness to confide in an Indian passenger on the ship (the ingeniously named Mr. Singh) that they are searching for the “spark” to re-ignite their long lost days of sweaty, monkey humping.
-The turbaned stranger glazes for a moment, reeling in his jodhpurs, overwhelmed by the mental image of the two laboring at a huff `n puff love better-off lost.
+The turbaned stranger glazes for a moment, reeling in his jodhpurs, overwhelmed by the mental image of the two laboring at a huff `n puff love better off lost.
 He imagines the Taj Mahal’s minarets drooping in abject disinterest.

 Note to Academy: In honor of his performance in this wincer, Grant should legally change his name to Nigel.
 Nigel Grant.
 Or better still, Hugh Nigel.
 It would be much more appropriate in light of his hackneyed on-screen perambulations – archetypal name, archetypal behavior, requisite dopey grin - chock-full of misaligned off-white Chicklets - his rolled and pleated face, button-tufted chin, and, most telling of all, his obsession with adultery, gutter sex, and humiliation.